Geometric decoherence in diffusive open quantum systems: Conclusion and discussion

 In conclusion, we study the geometric decoherence for a set of general quantum open system embedded in a bosonic bath through defining a stochastic complex-valued extension of the geometric phase for a non-unitary quantum system.
-The quantum open system coupled to a multi-mode bosonic bath is shown to be governed by a stochastic Schr\"odinger equation known as the non-Markovian QSD equation, the reduced density operator for the open system may be recovered by the ensemble average of the pure state trajectories, which evolve under a non-Hermitian Hamiltonian.
+The quantum open system coupled to a multi-mode bosonic bath is shown to be governed by a stochastic Schr\"odinger equation known as the NMQSD equation, the reduced density operator for the open system may be recovered by the ensemble average of the pure state trajectories, which evolve under a non-Hermitian Hamiltonian.
 We associate the imaginary part of the complex geometric phase of the open system with the dissipation and dephasing induced by the bath.
 By using the two-level systems as illustrative examples, we show that the decoherence of the dephasing model is purely a dynamical effect.
 For the dissipative two-level system, however, there exists a non-zero imaginary part of the geometric phase, indicating the onset of a geometric component to the dissipation of the open quantum system.
 As expected, when the coupling strength $\lambda$ is small, the imaginary part is shown to be small consistent with our general understanding of the decoherence processes.
 Our approach allows a more general discussion on the geometric decoherence of open quantum systems across the parameter ranges including both Markov and non-Markovian regimes.
-Note that the method presented in this paper may be extended to other open quantum systems that interact with fermionic baths via a fermionic QSD equation~\cite{Zhao2012a,Shi2013a,Chen2013a}.
-Finally, we show that a non-perturbative control scheme can be employed to correct the open system trajectory.
+We also show that a non-perturbative control scheme can be employed to correct the open system trajectory.
 As an example, we use a three-level system as an example to show the Leakage Elimination Operator control can correct the system state so that the state can stay close to the closed system, thus generating a robust geometric phase without the side-effect created by the geometric decoherence.

+It should also be noted that akin to the real-valued geometric phases in open systems~\cite{Tong2004,Carollo2003,Luo2017}, one may define geometric entities differently, and obtain different geometric phases.
+For example, a specific model considered in~\cite{gp_dephasing_note} using Markov master equations in an adiabatic evolution setting allows one to define a geometric phase from one density matrix element whose evolution equation is known.
+In this definition, an imaginary geometric contribution inversely proportional to $T_2$ is obtained, whereas with our general approach the pure dephasing model includes no imaginary part.